 Requirements for participation in the mentoring program as a mentor

 There are no specifications regarding the duration of a mentoring program.
 However, four to eight months are recommended and one to two personal meetings per month are advantageous.
 Mentors and mentees agree on the specific schedule and the time and place of their meetings.
-At the end of a mentoring program, a closing event takes place.
+At the end of a mentoring programme, a closing event takes place.
 Beyond that, we welcome your feedback.

 Application form/profile sheet for mentors